EGA-archive/ega-fuse-client/README.md

 ### Installing dependencies

-Herebelow you can find commands to **check** if the dependencies have already been installed, and **how to install** them if not.
+Below you can find commands to check if the dependencies have already been installed, and, if not, how to install them.
 For each of them, the first command should prompt the version of the installed dependency.
-If not installed, run its second command to install it.
+If not installed, run the second command to install it.

 #### 1. Linux
 Depending on your Linux distribution (Ubuntu or RedHat) use its corresponding commands.